Alisson injury: Blow for Liverpool as goalkeeper Alisson taken off injured in season opener against Norwich | Goal.com

 Blow for Liverpool as goalkeeper Alisson taken off injured in season opener against Norwich

-Liverpool suffered a huge early-season blow as Alisson was removed in the first half of their season opener against Norwich City
+Liverpool suffered a potentially huge early-season blow as Alisson was removed with an injury in the first half of their season opener against Norwich City

 The goalkeeper slipped while taking a quick goal kick and grabbed at the back of his leg before falling down to the turf in pain.